mikejarema/purgatory/README.md

 * specs
 * geography-based lookups (eg. find all domains with a city/state/country name)
 * heuristic to reduce word counting effort when the max number of words is known (eg. don't recurse past the second word when a max 2 words are permitted based on the filters)
-* word counting should return the segmentation yielding the min number of words
+* word counting should return the actual segmentation yielding the min number of words

 # License

-The MIT License - Copyright (c) 2012 Mike Jarema
+The MIT License - Copyright (c) 2012 [Mike Jarema](http://mikejarema.com)